 Powered by Women First Digital

-Pregnancy takes place when a sperm from a male body fertilizes an egg from a female body.
-A sperm can meet and fertilize an egg in many different ways:
+Pregnancy takes place when sperm travels to the fallopian tube and fertilizes an egg .
+A sperm can meet and fertilize an egg in different ways:

-• Sperm ejaculated from a penis into a vagina
+1. Sperm is ejaculated from a penis into a vagina

 This means penetration is not necessary to get pregnant.